-No compensation is expected to be paid to the Company's directors who are "interested persons," as such term is defined in Section 2(a)(19) of the 1940 Act.
+No compensation is expected to be paid to the Company's directors who are "interested persons," as such term is defined in Section 2(a) (19) of the 1940 Act.
 The Company's directors who do not also serve in an executive officer capacity for the Company or the Adviser are entitled to receive annual cash retainer fees, fees for participating in in-person board and committee meetings and annual fees for serving as a committee chairperson.
-These directors are Edward D'Alelio, Christopher M. Temple, Eric Kaye,, Melissa Weiler and Victor Woolridge.
-The Company pays each Independent Director the following amounts for serving as a director:
+These directors are Edward D'Alelio, Christopher M. Temple, Eric Kaye, Melissa Weiler and Victor Woolridge.
+Through December 31, 2022, the Company paid each Independent Director the following amounts for serving as a director:

 Annual Committee Chair Cash Retainer

-Annual Board Chair Committee
+Annual Board Chair Nominating and Committee

-Cash Meeting of the Committee Meeting
+Cash Meeting of the Corporate Meeting

-Retainer Fee Board Audit Chair Fee
+Retainer Fee Board Audit Governance Fee

-\$150,000 \$ 2,500 \$ 25,000 \$ 15,000 \$ 5,000 \$ 1,000
+\$150,000 \$2,500 \$25,000 \$15,000 \$5,000 \$1,000